shabin5785/Golang_notes/GO_Notes_1.md

 - if we have a interface as type of a field in struct, it means that, that field can have any value that satsifies that interface.
 We can create custom types that satisfies that interface and use it.

+- a good example of interface is the reader interface, that is implemented by all types that has data to be consumed